-1

-Added percentage (%) M.D.D (g/cm3) O.M.C (%)
+Added percentage% M.D.D gm/cm 3 O.M.C (%)

 0 1.53 15.75

 2 1.49 16.7

 4 1.46 17.6

 6 1.43 18.55

 8 1.4 19.4

-Table 7.
-The effect of adding lime on compaction characteristics of expansive soil
+Table (7): The effect of adding lime on compaction characteristics of expansive soil

-Figure 6.
-Compaction tests curves of the expansive soil-lime mixtures
+Figure 6: Compaction tests curves of the expansive soil-lime mixtures.

-By adding crushed glass wastes to the expansive soil, the optimum moisture content was reduced from 15.75% to 8.25%, and the maximum dry density increased by increasing the percentage of addition from $1.53 \text{ g/cm}^3$ to $1.64 \text{ g/cm}^3$ .
+By adding crushed glass wastes to the expansive soil, the optimum moisture content was reduced from 15.75 to 8.25 (%) and the maximum dry density increased by increasing the percentage of addition from 1.53 to 1.64 (gm / cm^3) .
 We can attribute the decrease in optimum moisture content of the expansive soil to which the crushed glass wastes were added to the fact that glass is an inert material that does not absorb water.
-We can attribute the increase in the maximum dry density of the expansive soil to which the crushed glass wastes were added to the fact that glass is an inert material that does not absorb water.
 We can attribute the increase in the maximum dry density of the expansive soil to which the crushed glass wastes were added to the fact that the specific weight of the glass is higher than the specific weight of the expansive soil.

-By adding lime to the expansive soil, the optimum moisture content increased from 15.75% to 19.4%, and the maximum dry density of the soil was decreased from $1.53 \text{ g/cm}^3$ to $1.4 \text{ g/cm}^3$ .
-The increase in the optimum moisture content of the expansive soil to which lime was added can be attributed to the fact that the lime requires additional water for the hydrolysis process.
+By adding of lime to the expansive soil, the optimum moisture content increased from 15.75 to 19.4(%) and the maximum dry density of the soil was decreased from 1.53 to $1.4(\text{gm}/\text{cm}^3)$.
+The increase in the optimum moisture content of the expansive soil with added lime can be attributed to the fact that the lime requires additional water for the hydrolysis process.
 We can attribute the decrease in the maximum dry density of the expansive soil to which lime is added to the occurrence of clumping and accumulation of soil particles, which leads to the difficulty of compaction.

 6.3.
-The Swelling Pressure of the Expansive Soil
+The swelling properties of the expansive soil